 Card sets rotate into the Standard environment on the dates noted in section 104.
-Card sets rotate out of Standard, however, in blocks.
-A large expansion and its two small expansions-essentially a year of Magic expansions-enter Standard play as a new block when the large expansion rotates into the environment.
+Card sets rotate out of Standard, however, in blocks (a large expansion and its two small expansions) -essentially a year of Magic expansions.

 Example: The Mirrodin block rotated into the Standard environment when the Mirrodin set became legal for play.
 The Darksteel and Fifth Dawn sets are Mirrodin block expansions and are legal in Standard.
-The Mirrodin, Darksteel, and Fifth Dawn sets will rotate out of Standard together when the large expansion after Saviors of Kamigawa (Ravnica: City of Guilds) enters play on October 20, 2005 -- two years after the Mirrodin set was introduced to the environment.
+The Mirrodin, Darksteel, and Fifth Dawn sets will rotate out of Standard together when the large expansion after Saviors of Kamigawa (Ravnica: City of Guilds) enters play on October 20, 2005-two years after the Mirrodin set was introduced to the environment.